Discovering Effective Policies for Land-Use Planning with Neuroevolution

-The most immediate future work consists of improving the predictor accuracy through ensembling.
+Another immediate future work direction consists of improving the predictor accuracy through ensembling.
 Given that models trained on specific regions perform the best on those regions, there is a good chance that an ensemble of them will do even better.
-Moreover, there may be benefit of including LinReg, RF, and neural network versions of these models in the ensemble as well.
+Moreover, there may be a benefit of including LinReg, RF, and NeuralNet versions of these models in the ensemble as well.
 There are several ensembling techniques in the Project Resilience codebase, such as averaging, sampling, and confidence-based ensembling, and contributors are encouraged to submit more in the future.
 The effect of such alternatives will be evaluated in future work, both on prediction accuracy and on driving the search for better prescriptors.
-Also, a metric will be developed for prescriptor performance, such as the hypervolume of the Pareto front, making it possible to compare different predictor and prescriptor approaches quantitatively.
+The hypervolume of the Pareto front can be used to compare the different approaches quantitatively.

 The predictor creates point estimates of ELUC.
 A technique called Residual Input-Output kernel \citep[RIO;][]{qiu:iclr20} can be used to estimate confidence in these predictions.
 The method builds a Gaussian Process model of the residual error, quantifying the uncertainty.
 RIO is part of the Project Resilience codebase but was not yet used in the study in this paper.